POTSDAM It was a golden moment for ChaRon Brabham, and she earned it.

 He gave us a tour of his office, Ms. Brabham said.
 They treated us like royalty.

 The students were then put through a series of rehearsals for the awards ceremony.
-All the time spent together forged new friendships among the group, said Ms. Brabham.
+All the time spent together forged new friendships among the group, Ms. Brabham said.

 It was great to be around others who love film, she said.
 We might make a film together some day.

-On Oscars night, Ms. Brabham met a Whos Who of Hollywood elites and superstars, including Daniel Radcliffe, John Travolta, Jennifer Garner, Kerry Washington, Jamie Foxx, Halle Berry, Queen Latifah, host Seth MacFarlane, Best Actor award winner Daniel Day Lewis, Best Actress Jennifer Lawrence and Norah Jones.
+On Oscars night, Ms. Brabham met a whos who of Hollywood elites and superstars, including Daniel Radcliffe, John Travolta, Jennifer Garner, Kerry Washington, Jamie Foxx, Hale Berry, Queen Latifah, host Seth MacFarlane, Best Actor Award winner Daniel Day Lewis, Best Actress Jennifer Lawrence and Norah Jones.

-Norah Jones is my BFF, said Ms. Brabham.
+Norah Jones is my BFF, Ms. Brabham said.
 She was so nice to us.

 Ms. Brabham also received some sage advice from Ben Affleck, who took home Best Picture honors for Argo.